mwotton/Hubris/README.markdown

     darcs get --partial http://darcs.haskell.org/packages/containers
 </pre>

-6. Potential gotchas
+- Copy the jhc binary in the root jhc directory to somewhere in your $PATH

+## Troubleshooting installation

 JHC doesn't have a heap of mac users, so there were a few problems I had in installing.

 in ./src/data/rts/jhc_rts_header.h:

 <pre>
     -#include <endian.h>